 Who attends a hearing and what are their roles?

-- The Parties: The member and the Ontario College of Teachers.
-The College is always represented by legal counsel.
+- The parties: The member and the Ontario College of Teachers.
+The College is always represented by legal counsel (College Counsel).
 The member can be represented by counsel or can represent themselves.

-- Court Reporter: An independent, third-party person who prepares the official transcript or written record of everything that is said during the hearing.
+- Court Reporter: An independent third-party who prepares the official transcript or written record of everything that is said during the hearing.

-- Witness(es): Individuals who provide evidence under oath, either orally or in writing, to help prove or disprove the allegations against a member.
+- Witnesses: Individuals who provide evidence under oath, either orally or in writing, to help prove or disprove allegations against a member.

-- Public observers: Members of the public or media representatives who may be present to observe the hearing.
-All public observers must complete an Attendance Request Form in advance of the hearing.
+- Public observers: Members of the public or media who are present to observe the hearing.
+All public observers must complete and submit an Attendance Request Form at least two business days in advance of the hearing.

 Other Resources